 Then, in order to train the deep neural network to understand the internal structures of instructions, we make use of a recently proposed training task in NLP to train the model: Masked Language Model (MLM)~\cite{devlin2019bert}.
 This task trains a language model to predict the masked (missing) tokens within instructions.

 Moreover, we would like to train this language model to capture the relationships between instructions.
-To do so, we design a training task, inspired by word2vec~\cite{word2vec2013} and Asm2Vec~\cite{dingasm2vec}, which attempt to infer the word/instruction semantics by predicting two instructions co-occur within a sliding window on the control flow graph.
+To do so, we design a training task, inspired by word2vec~\cite{word2vec2013} and Asm2Vec~\cite{dingasm2vec}, which attempts to infer the word/instruction semantics by predicting two instructions' co-occurrence within a sliding window in control flow.
 We call this training task Context Window Prediction (CWP), which is based on Next Sentence Prediction (NSP)~\cite{devlin2019bert} in BERT.
-Essentially, if two instructions $i$ and $j$ fall within a sliding window on the control flow graph and $i$ appears before $j$, we say $i$ and $j$ has a contextual relation.
-Note that this relation is more relaxed than next sentence prediction, where two sentences have to be next to each other.
+Essentially, if two instructions $i$ and $j$ fall within a sliding window in control flow and $i$ appears before $j$, we say $i$ and $j$ have a contextual relation.
+Note that this relation is more relaxed than NSP, where two sentences have to be next to each other.
 We make this design decision based on our observation described in Section~\ref{subsubsec:context}: instructions may be reordered by compiler optimizations, so adjacent instructions might not be semantically related.

 Furthermore, unlike natural language, instruction semantics are clearly documented.
 For instance, the source and destination operands for each instruction are clearly stated.
-Therefore, the data dependency (or def-use relation) between instructions is clearly specified and will not be destroyed by compiler optimizations.
+Therefore, the data dependency (or def-use relation) between instructions is clearly specified and will not be tampered by compiler optimizations.
 Based on these facts, we design another training task called Def-Use Prediction (DUP) to further improve our assembly language model.
 Essentially, we train this language model to predict if two instructions have a def-use relation.

 \autoref{figure:system} presents the design of \codename.
 It consists of three components: Instruction Pair Sampling, Tokenization, and Language Model Training.
 The main component (Assembly Language Model) of the system is based on the BERT model~\cite{devlin2019bert}.
 After the training process, we use mean pooling of the hidden states of the second last layer of the BERT model as instruction embedding.
 The Instruction Pair Sampling component is responsible for sampling instruction pairs from binaries based on control flow and def-use relations.